sayon-som/sayon-som/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on MERN .
+- 🔭 I’m currently working on the Java backend.

-- 🌱 I’m currently learning React-Native.
+- 🌱 I’m currently learning Flutter.

 - 👯 I’m looking to collaborate on **OpenSource ** and ** Web Dev projects**